 If you’re looking for a new addition to your family—but aren’t sure whether a Goldendoodle or a Labradoodle is the perfect fit—read on to find out.

 Goldendoodles are a cross between a Golden Retriever and a Poodle, also called Curly Retrievers, Groodles, and Goldenoodles.
-The breed is extremely playful, sometimes excessively so.
-Their coats are wavier, longer, and shed slightly less than Labradoodles.
+The breed is extremely playful.
+Their coats are wavier and longer than Labradoodles.
+But like our Labradoodles, our Goldendoodles are also considered non-shedding.

 Meanwhile, Labradoodles are a cross between a Labrador Retriever and a Poodle.
 The first Labradoodles were bred in Australia back in 1988, and is known to be quieter and more reserved with strangers than the Goldendoodle.
 Labradoodles also have shorter, more wiry coats than Goldendoodles.